BWFA Institute & Internship

 The Intern Experience

 The summer internship program at BWFA seeks to provide all interns with a meaningful work experience that offers a glimpse into the financial services industry.
 We aim to provide guidance and educational opportunities to enable the growth and success of our interns.
 We hope that this summer program has fostered an interest in finance and that our interns feel better equipped to pursue careers in their fields of interest.

-Although the interns were unable to join us in the office in the summer of 2020 due to COVID-19, we were still able to hold weekly meetings via Zoom.
-These meetings provided a warm educational environment, allowing interns the opportunity to ask questions and explore any aspect of the financial services industry they so desired.
-Furthermore, we designed special projects for the interns to complete to help them gain real-world experience and insight into specific topics.
+BWFA provides a warm educational environment, allowing interns the opportunity to ask questions and explore any aspect of the financial services industry they so desire.
+Furthermore, we design special projects for the interns to complete to help them gain real-world experience and insight into specific topics.
 For instance, during the summer of 2020, the interns created stock portfolios while observing the impact of the COVID-19 outbreak.
 Additionally, the interns helped design our ESG investment web page.
 Along with the help of BWFA mentors, the interns were also granted the opportunity to try and revise the existing Social Security system, fixing its current flaws.
 Such projects inspire the interns to research and consider a variety of issues in this industry, which helps them obtain more knowledge applicable to many future career paths.

 Meet Our Interns